xTheFreeZe/wiki.marwin/FAQ.md

 # Why create V when there are already so many languages?
-Why not use Go, Rust, C++, Python etc?
+Why not use Go, Rust, C++, Python, etc?

 <a href="https://vlang.io/compare" target="_blank">Detailed comparison of V and other languages.</a>